superduper-io/superduper/README.md

  </div>

 ### Build next-gen AI applications just using Python — without the need for complex MLOps pipelines and infrastructure nor data duplication and migration to specialized vector databases:
-- from LLM based (RAG) chatbots and vector search
+- from LLM-based (RAG) chatbots and vector search
 - image generation, segmentation, time series forecasting, anomaly detection, classification, recommendation, personalisation etc.
 - to highly custom machine learning use-cases and workflows

 ### SuperDuperDB is not another database, it transforms your existing one into an AI powerhouse:
 - **A single scalable AI deployment** of all your models and AI APIs including output computation (inference) — always up-to-date as changing data is handled automatically and immediately.